 "So if I, or any other doctor, look sour when asked about solving some complex health problem, it isn't that we think solutions are impossible.
-It's just that we wonder if our questioners won't eventually be victims of a disease already beaten - except for that fact that there is no medical miracle that will it down.
-A few newspapers even printed black borders around headlines that told of the birth of a new Dominion.
+It's just that we wonder if our questioners won't eventually be victims of a disease already beaten - except for that fact that there is no medical miracle that will drag the patient to the cure."